 Benzos: stay safe during the coronavirus outbreak

-During the coronavirus outbreak lots of us will be changing, or forced to change, some of our habits.
+During the coronavirus outbreak lots of us have changed, or been forced to change, some of our habits.

 If you take benzos it’s important to know that you can get dangerous withdrawal symptoms if you stop or cut down suddenly, perhaps because your supply has been cut off.